encounterbe/Harmony-Wave/README.md

 A narrative that takes players through various scenarios and interactions in a Japanese high school A seamless transition between 3D exploration and 2D visual novel gameplay

-## The project includes:
-Installer (Harmony Wave.py): A custom installer to automatically install all necessary dependencies and files Launcher (launcher/launcher.py): A launcher to start the game with a single click

 ## ⚙️ Setup
 To play the game, you’ll need Python installed, along with the required packages.
 The installer will handle all necessary installations.
+Just run the installer (Harmony Wave.exe) and everything will go on from itself.

 ### Install the dependencies manually (if not using the installer):
 pip install customtkinter